SreejaNezil/Developing-Data-Products/README.md

 - Build and deploy an application using Shiny
 - Create a documentation / report with HTML slides using Slidify or R Presenter

+***

 ### Application details
+The application developed for this project is called "Motor Trends Analyis" and he deployed online using shiny App server and can be accessed here.

+<a herf="https://sreenez.shinyapps.io/ShinyProject/"> Motor Trends Analysis - Application</a>